liamwh/HyprFocus/README.md

 This would bind the `CTRL+N` key combination to open Notion or focus the most recently focused window of Notion.

+## To do

+- [ ] Add support for identifying the launcher command of an application by the application name.

 ## Installation

 Run the following command to install HyprFocus: